MicrosoftLearning/mslearn-fabric/Instructions/Labs/01-analyze-spark.md

     | 3 | SO43705 | 1 | 2019-07-01 | Curtis Lu | curtis9@adventure-works.com | Mountain-100 Silver, 38 | 1 | 3399.99 | 271.9992 |
     | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... |

-    Now the dataframe includes the correct column names and data types as defined by the schema (in addition to the **Index**, which is a built-in column in all dataframes based on the ordinal position of each row).
+    Now the dataframe includes the correct column names (in addition to the **Index**, which is a built-in column in all dataframes based on the ordinal position of each row).
+The data types of the columns are specified using a standard set of types defined in the Spark SQL library, which were imported at the beginning of the cell.

 9. The dataframe includes only the data from the **2019.csv** file.
 Modify the code so that the file path uses a \* wildcard to read the sales order data from all of the files in the **orders** folder:

     ```python
     from pyspark.sql.types import *
-    from pyspark.sql.functions import *

     orderSchema = StructType([
         StructField("SalesOrderNumber", StringType()),